lupyuen/lupyuen.github.io/src/loader.md

   }
 ```

-TODO
+Interesting!
+We see that EFlash Loader has a list of Flashing Commands: __eflash_loader_cmds__.

+The code above looks up __eflash_loader_cmds__ for the Flashing Command (by Command ID).
+And executes the command by calling __cmd_process__.

 ![Execute Flashing Command](https://lupyuen.github.io/images/loader-code3.png)

 [(Source)](https://github.com/lupyuen/bl602-eflash-loader/blob/main/eflash_loader.c#L3814-L3844)

-TODO

-What are the Flashing Commands executed by the #BL602 EFlash Loader? 🤔
+What are the Flashing Commands supported by EFlash Loader?
+We'll find out next.

 ![Flashing Commands](https://lupyuen.github.io/images/loader-flow2a.jpg)